Go to Reviews.org US Edition

 Best value 14 iPhone plan

-Vodafone's $40 Lite Plan takes the top place as the iPhone plan to beat in multiple categories.
-Not just because it's the cheapest plan iPhone plan available but because it includes unlimited calls and text, 40GB of monthly data (and infinite 2Mps capped data after that) and a few nice perks.
-If you sign up for an iPhone 14 before the 9th of October 2022, you can claim an additional $150 trade-in credit towards your new handset (trade-in value based on model and condition of the existing handset).
+Vodafone's $45 Small Plan takes the top place as the iPhone plan to beat in multiple categories.
+Not just because it's the cheapest plan iPhone plan available but because it includes unlimited calls and text, 40GB of monthly data (and infinite 2Mps capped data after that) and a few nice perks, such as three free months of Apple TV+.

 Here's that same plan with iPhone 14 Pro, iPhone 14 Plus and iPhone 14 Pro Max.